ptolmachev/CRNNLearning/README.md

 **Comments**

-The learning is really slow and can only learn if the system is already in the ballpark of the optimal parameters.
+The learning is really slow and, the algorithm can only learn if the system has already the parameters close to the optimal once.
+Sometimes, if the system diverges and the oscillation cease, the algorithm can't learn anything.